tessel/t1-docs/tutorials/diy_module_creation.md

 <p style="text-align:center;"><em>Proto-module power rails</em></p>

 ### Special Considerations
 If all of the components on your custom module operate at 3.3V, then your power design is extremely simple.
-You just use the 3.3V and ground rails and connect your components accordingly ([custom screen module](screen_example) below is a good example).
+You just use the 3.3V and ground rails and connect your components accordingly (the [custom screen module](#screen_example) below is a good example).
 Sometimes, however, you may encounter a situation where 3.3V is not what you need, like in the case of the [servo module][servo_module].

 Many servos like to operate at 5V.
 That's their native "voltage language" and so the 3.3V provided by the Tessel isn't ideal and, in many cases, just won't work.
 Servos can also draw a lot of current, which may overwhelm the Tessel's power supply.
 To solve this problem, you'll notice that the servo module has a DC barrel jack on it that allows you to plug in a 5V adapter to provide sufficient power to the connected servos.